Appalachian National Scenic Trail

 Appalachian Trail Map courtesy National Park Service

 The national significance of the Trail was formally recognized in 1968 when the National Trails System Act established the Appalachian National Scenic Trail as one of the first national scenic trails in the United States.
-Specifically, this legislation directed the National Park Service, in consultation with the U.S. Forest Service, to administer the Appalachian National Scenic Trail.
-The protected corridor surrounding the Appalachian Trail today is a direct result of a 30-plus-year land-acquisition program pursued by the National Park Service, U.S. Forest Service, and a number of states.
+Specifically, in consultation with the U.S. Forest Service, this legislation directed the National Park Service to administer the Appalachian National Scenic Trail.
+The protected corridor surrounding the Appalachian Trail today directly results from a 30-plus-year land-acquisition program pursued by the National Park Service, U.S. Forest Service, and several states.

 Mount Katahdin, Maine, by Carol Highsmith